Hong Kong leader says police under extreme pressure; acknowledges 'long road' ahead

 In a direct challenge to Communist Party rulers in mainland China, some protesters have targeted Beijing’s representative office in Hong Kong, thrown bricks outside the Chinese People’s Liberation Army base and set fire to the Chinese flag.

-The Asian financial center is on edge ahead of the 70th anniversary of the founding of the People’s Republic on Oct.
+The city is on edge ahead of the 70th anniversary of the founding of the People’s Republic on Oct.
 1, with authorities eager to avoid scenes that could embarrass the central government in Beijing.

-Lam said all national events should be respected and held in safety.
+Lam said all national events should be respected and held in a safe environment.

-Hong Kong also marks the fifth anniversary this weekend of the start of the “Umbrella” protests, a series of pro-democracy demonstrations in 2014 that failed to wrestle concessions from Beijing.
+Guests at a flag-raising ceremony to mark the occasion will be moved indoors so it “can be carried out in a solemn and orderly manner”, the Home Affairs Department told Reuters on Tuesday.

-Reporting by Anne Marie Roantree, Donny Kwok, James Pomfret, Poppy McPherson in Hong Kong; Editing by Stephen Coates
+Reporting by Anne Marie Roantree, Donny Kwok, James Pomfret, David Kirton, Twinnie Siu and Poppy McPherson in Hong Kong; Editing by Stephen Coates and Alex Richardson